All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 Dave and Rich walk you through everything you need to know regarding the black-and-gold.

-Let’s Ride: Have the Steelers done enough to rescue their dying offense?
+Let’s Ride: Is the Steelers defense good enough to be essentially ignored in the draft?

-The Steelers offense has been fairly disappointing as of late.
-During the 2022 NFL Draft, the franchise made many a move to revive the point-scoring equation of their operation.
-Dis they do enough?
+The Steelers offense needed an overhaul and got it during the NFL Draft, but the defense was hardly addressed.
+Is the defense that good to be ignored?
 This is the main topic that will be discussed on the latest episode of the morning flagship show in the BTSC family of podcasts, “Let’s Ride” with BTSC Senior Editor Jeff Hartman.
-Join Jeff for this and more on the Wednesday episode of “Let’s Ride”.

 Check out the rundown of the show: